yhqe/polybar-playerctl/README.md

 # polybar playerctl module
-polybar playerctl module that displays current playing song and play/pause controls
+a polybar module that displays current playing song and play/pause controls using playerctl